The Ravi D. Goel collection of Samuel James Renwick McMillan family papers, 1818-1956 is now open for research at the Minnesota Historical Society.

 The collection includes many extraordinary images!
 I defer posting detailed images in this blog post and refer researchers to the Minnesota Historical Society.

-Samuel James Renwick McMillan (“SJRM”, 1826 – 1897).
-McMillan was born in Brownsville, Pennsylvania and was a graduate of the University of Pittsburgh.
-He moved to Minnesota in 1852.
+Samuel James Renwick McMillan (“SJRM”, 1826 – 1897) was born in Brownsville, Pennsylvania.
+He was a graduate of the University of Pittsburgh and moved to Minnesota in 1852.
 Minnesota became the 32nd US state on May 11, 1858 and McMillan was named the first judge of the newly formed Minnesota District Court.
 McMillan served as the Chief Justice of the Minnesota Supreme Court (1864 -75) and US Senator from Minnesota (1875-87).

 The Samuel James Renwick McMillan collection includes photos, personal letters, transcribed documents, and printed publications from 1818 to 1956.
 These papers span five generations & start with a direct connection to the Revolutionary War.
 The materials were preserved by Senator McMillan’s daughter Jessie McMillan Seely, a lifelong autograph collector.